 5 to promote recycling and reuse of telecommunication/ICT equipment;

-6 to continue to support the work of ITU-R in remote sensing (active and passive) for environmental observation and other radiocommunication systems that can be used to support climate monitoring, disaster prediction, alerting and response in accordance with relevant resolutions adopted by radiocommunication assemblies and world radiocommunication conferences.
+6 to continue to support the work of ITU-R in remote sensing (active and passive) for environmental observation and other radiocommunication systems that can be used to support climate monitoring, disaster prediction, alerting and response in accordance with relevant resolutions adopted by radiocommunication assemblies and world radiocommunication conferences;

+7 to integrate the use of ICTs as an enabling tool to address the effects of climate change in combating the effects of Climate change into national adaptation and mitigation plans;

+8 to address the environmental indicators, conditions and standards into their national ICT plans.

 MOD RCC/73A1/28

-RESOLUTION 182 (Guadalajara, 2010)
+RESOLUTION 182 (Rev. Busan, 2014)

 The role of telecommunications/information and communication technologies in regard to climate change and the protection of the environment

-The Plenipotentiary Conference of the International Telecommunication Union (Guadalajara, 2010)
+The Plenipotentiary Conference of the International Telecommunication Union (Busan, 2014)

 recognizing